Zero Waste Cleaning: 6 Brands For Sustainable Sparkle

 Our local bulk store sells zero waste cleaning liquids made using very similar home made recipes (and they sell Dr Bronner’s in bulk) so we opt to save ourselves some time (and plastic) and buy in bulk.

-HOW WE FOUND THESE ZERO WASTE CLEANING BRANDS
+HOW WE FOUND THE BEST ZERO WASTE CLEANING PRODUCTS

 However, finding cleaning products (especially liquids) that don’t come in a plastic bottle is sometimes easier said than done.
 Dr. Bronner’s (and castile soap, in general) is a good example of an eco friendly product that unfortunately comes in plastic (refills are available in some cities though).